 For toddlers, you can take packaged food on the plane, like, apple sauce, baby food jars, or snacks.
 Pack all baby food, formula, water, milk, in a clear bag, and take it out before the TSA security check.

-Essentially, you should put baby’s food, medicines and milk in the tray for screening, to avoid any hassle or delays.
+Essentially, you should put the baby’s food, medicines, and milk in the tray for screening, to avoid any hassle or delays.